 2.1 High Bandwidth Memory Design Layout.
 Shows that an HBM-module consists of stacked DRAM and a logic die.
-[3] 3 2.2 Illustration of a simple query in (a) and the corresponding pipeline in (b).
-[2, Fig. 1] 4 2.3 Intel Data Streaming Accelerator Internal Architecture.
-Shows the com- ponents that the chip is made up of, how they are connected and which outside components the DSA communicates with.
-[6, Fig. 1 (a)] 5 2.4 Intel Data Streaming Accelerator Software View.
-Illustrating the software stack and internal interactions from user applications, through the driver to the portal for work submission.
+[3] 5 2.2 Illustration of a simple query in (a) and the corresponding pipeline in (b).
+2.3 [2, Fig. 1] 4 2.3 ponents that the chip is made up of, how they are connected and which outside components the DSA communicates with.
+[6, Fig. 1 (a)] Ę 2.4 Intel Data Streaming Accelerator Software View.
+Illustrating the software ٠ 2.4 stack and internal interactions from user applications, through the driver to the portal for work submission.
 [6, Fig. 1 (b)] 7 2.5 Memcpy Implementation Pseudocode.
-Performs copy operation of a block of memory from source to destination.
-The DSA executing this copy can be selected with the parameter node , and the template parameter path elects whether to run on hardware (Intel DSA) or software (CPU) 8 3.1 Xeon Max Layout [15, Fig. 14] for a 2-Socket System when configured with HBM-Flat.
-Showing separate Node IDs for manual HBM access and for Cores and DDR-SDRAM.
-11 3.2 Outer Benchmark Procedure Pseudocode.
+Performs copy operation of a block 0 of memory from source to destination.
+The DSA executing this copy can be selected with the parameter node, and the template parameter path elects whether to run on hardware (Intel DSA) or software (CPU) 8 3.1 Xeon Max Layout [15, Fig. 14] for a 2-Socket System when configured with HBM-Flat.
+Showing separate Node IDs for manual HBM access and 1.1 2.0 for Cores and DDR-SDRAM 11 3.2 Outer Benchmark Procedure Pseudocode.
 Timing marked with yellow background.
-Showing preparation of memory locations, clearing of cache 3.3 entries, timing points and synchronized benchmark launch Inner Benchmark Procedure Pseudocode.
-Showing work submission for 12 3.4 single and batch submission Throughput for different Submission Methods and Sizes.
-Performing a copy with source and destination being Node 0, executed by the DSA on Node 0.
-Observable is the submission cost which affects small transfer 13 3.5 sizes differently, as there the completion time is lower 14 3.6 and destination being Node 0, executed by the DSA on Node 0 Copy from Node 0 to the destination Node specified on the x-axis.
-Shows 15 3.7 peak throughput achievable with DSA for different load balancing techniques.
-Scalability Analysis for different amounts of participating DSAs.
+Showing preparation of memory locations, clearing of cache entries, timing points and synchronized benchmark launch 12 3.3 Inner Benchmark Procedure Pseudocode.
+Showing work submission for 12 5.5 single and batch submission 13 3.4 Throughput for different Submission Methods and Sizes.
+Performing a 10 J. 1 copy with source and destination being Node 0, executed by the DSA on Node 0.
+Observable is the submission cost which affects small transfer sizes differently, as there the completion time is lower 14 3.5 Throughput for different Thread Counts and Sizes.
+Multiple threads submit to the same Shared Work Queue.
+Performing a copy with source and destination being Node 0, executed by the DSA on Node 0 15 3.6 Copy from Node 0 to the destination Node specified on the x-axis.
+Shows peak throughput achievable with DSA for different load balancing techniques.
+17 3.7 Scalability Analysis for different amounts of participating DSAs.
 Displays the average throughput and the derived scaling factor.
 Shows that, although the throughput does increase with adding more accelerators, beyond two, the gained speed drops significantly.
-Calculated over the results from Figure 3.6 and therefore applies to copies from DDR-SDRAM 17 to HBM 18
+Calculated over the results from Figure 3.6 and therefore applies to copies from DDR-SDRAM 10 to HBM 18